carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 [Lyrics:  Successful by Drake]<br>

 translation -> The domain for my project is money.
 The problem is that everyone wants it.
 I'd like to carve out a little piece of the money pie by creating a stock price predictor for the stocks I've been tracking for the past few years.
+I'd like to: <br>
-I'd like to a) understand how price predictions are currently done and b) explore new ways to predict stock prices.
+a) understand how price predictions are currently done and <br>
+b) explore new ways to predict stock prices.

 **Project origin**